 On the home page, You will see any and all notifications about the activity in your dotloop.
 On the home page, on the right hand side there is an icon in the shape of a flag.
 When there is a notification that you have not checked yet, the flag will be red.

 You can click on that icon, and a drop-down menu will appear displaying the most recent notifications for your account regarding specific documents.
 Clicking the names of the documents will open up that particular document and clear the notification regarding it.
-At the bottom of the drop down menu, there is a button that says VIEW ALL ACTIVITY.
-Clicking on this button will open up the activity log for your whole account.
+At the bottom of the drop down menu, there is a button that says SEE ALL NOTIFICATIONS.
+Clicking on this button will open up the Notification Center for your whole account.

 Lastly, you can check notifications per loop on the loops page.
 If you are in grid view, the loop will have a notification bubble with the number of notifications in the bubble.
 Hovering your mouse over the bubble will display the types of notifications for the loop.